 Since its inception, Vulcan Productions has leveraged platforms ranging from film and television to XR and other emerging media to produce and distribute content that informs, inspires, and activates audiences – putting stories to work with far-reaching impact campaigns that advance new policies, shift individual behaviors, and contribute to significant institutional change.
 The team will continue to tell great stories and empower audiences to take action on important issues until Vulcan Productions sunsets in early 2021.
 During this time of transition, Vulcan Productions will continue to support its partners on existing projects.

 Spin Film is a documentary production company focused on bearing witness to unfolding tragedies with a cinematic eye.
-By rendering contemporary horrors watchable, we believe we can deepen empathy and understanding and ultimately marshal human and financial resources towards mitigating the pressing crises of our day.
+By rendering contemporary crises watchable, we believe we can deepen empathy and understanding and ultimately marshal human and financial resources towards mitigating the pressing emergencies of our day.
 Spinfilm.org